versioneye/versioneye_sbt_plugin/README.md

 # VersionEye SBT Plugin

-VersionEye SBT Plugin for scala projects
+This is teh VersionEye SBT Plugin for scala projects.
+This project is under construtciton.